 Urogenital: reversible oligospermia

-No investigations of interaction between Lialda and other drugs have been performed.
-However, the following interactions between mesalamine medications and other drugs have been reported.
+No investigations of interaction between Lialda and other drugs except for certain antibiotics have been performed [see Pharmacokinetics (12.3)].
+However, the following drug-drug interactions have been reported for products containing mesalamine:

 Nephrotoxic Agents, Including Non-Steroidal Anti-Inflammatory Drugs